 Before 2020, the term ‘Long-COVID’ did not exist.
-Now it is a term that unfortunately is getting more and more common.
+Now it is a term that is a lot more familiar.

 What Is Long-COVID?